-This need for an independent assessment by GSA of an agency's need for off-island providers is especially pronounced under the current circumstances.
+This need for an independent assessment by GSA of the availability of suppliers is especially pronounced under the current circumstances.
 Here, the requesting agency was fully aware that there was a local company interested in bidding on an early warning system; the local company had installed a similar system in Rota recently; and the Navy is entertaining proposals or requesting sirens from this same company to meet the standard of equal to or better than and compatible with their existing Whelen sirens.
 See Declaration of V.G.
 Borja, January 18, 2007.